 - But HSPs also get overwhelmed quicker when there are too many stimuli

-Elaine Aron, PhD, has been a researcher of love and relationships.
+About the Author: Elaine Aron, Ph.D., has been a researcher of love and relationships.

-Her book, The Highly Sensitive Person, has been the result of five years of research and was the first -an so far still the only- big popular hit to discuss the phenomenon of highly sensitive people.
+Her book, The Highly Sensitive Person, has been the result of five years of research and was the first -an so far still the only- big popular book that discusses the psychology of highly sensitive people.

 Throughout the course of this summary and review we will also use HSPs as an abbreviation.